DavidFonsecaG/DavidFonsecaG/README.md

 ## Hi there 👋

-My name is David, and I'm a software developer interested in all things Python, Data Science & Full Stack Development!
+I'm David, and I'm a software developer interested in all things Python, Data Science & Full Stack Development!

 🔭 I’m currently working on OpenCore Beta Testing team, supporting the development of open science learning modules in collaboration with Columbia University and Nasa.